CFP: SSHA Chicago 2016 - Historical Geography and GIS Network (February 20 deadline)

-The Historical Geography Network of the Social Science History Association invites you to take part in the 38th annual meeting of the SSHA, November 21-24, 2013 in Chicago, Illinois.
+The Historical Geography and GIS Network of the Social Science History Association invites you to take part in the 41st annual meeting of the SSHA, November 17-20, 2016 in Chicago, Illinois.

 We are seeking complete panels as well as individual papers.